A Twisted Christmas: Recording and release

 The album was recorded from June to August 2006.
 The band produced the release themselves.

 Two music videos were made for "Oh Come All Ye Faithful".
 The first one follows the same style of the band's landmark videos "We're Not Gonna Take It" and "I Wanna Rock", as a married couple celebrate Christmas when the wife discovers that her husband's gift to her is a CD copy of A Twisted Christmas.
 She then starts to rant about the present until Snider and the band appear behind her.
 Her lines then are a nod to the video of "We're Not Gonna Take It" where a father scolds his son with the exact same words.

 The second video version used the radio edit of the track.
-It is a short animated feature with the band taking over Santa's workshop and using his sleigh to drop off Twisted Sister merchandise and cans of hairspray to children.
+It is a short, animated feature with the band taking over Santa's workshop and using his sleigh to drop off Twisted Sister merchandise and cans of hairspray to children.

 The music video for "Silver Bells" is the sequel to the first "Oh Come All Ye Faithful" video, as the couple are paid a visit by numerous guests while the band performs live on television.
-The couple's new baby's head is replaced by the face of various band members singing.
+The couple's new baby's head is replaced by the faces of various band members singing.

 Twisted Sister also filmed a studio performance of "Heavy Metal Christmas" for GameTap.
 Unusually, this video featured frontman Snider without his makeup.

+The album has been reissued by Rhino Entertainment to streaming services in 2020, due to the Razor & Tie label shuttered back in 2018.

+The bonus track version have White Christmas featuring Doro Pesch instead of not.